Congratulations to the national winners of the 2023 Awards! View your results.

 Yes!
 Your Scholastic Art & Writing Award is an achievement, and many colleges will take your Award into consideration when determining admissions and scholarships.
 Be sure to mention it on your college application or resume.

-Are students who earn regional awards eligible to receive scholarships?
+Are teens who earn regional awards eligible to receive scholarships?

 Regional scholarship opportunities vary.
 Check your region’s webpage to learn about potential scholarships or award opportunities.